vinayak323/botframework-sdk/Orchestrator/docs/NLRModels.md

 The public preview of Orchestrator includes the following prebuilt language models available in [versions repository][2].

+See the [References](#references) section for technical descriptions of the AI technology behind the models .

 ## Default Models

 ### pretrained.20200924.microsoft.dte.00.06.en.onnx